oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 {% img blog/reintroducing-joel-franusic/joel-franusic-ibm-729.jpg alt:"Joël Franusic standing in front of two IBM 729 reel-to-reel tape machines for the IBM 1401" width:"800" %}{: .center-image }

-Hi my name is Joël Franusic and I'm happy to announce that I am, once again, a developer evangelist at Okta, focusing on the Python and Go communities.
+Hi my name is Joël Franusic and I'm happy to announce that I am, once again, a developer advocate at Okta, focusing on the Python and Go communities.

-(Why do I say "once again"? well, 6 years ago I started at Okta as a developer evenagelst, but over the course of time I've had a series of other jobs at Okta, including: "Software Engineer", "Technical Marketing Manager", and "Product Marketing Manager")
+(Why do I say "once again"? well, 6 years ago I started at Okta as a developer advocate, but over the course of time I've had a series of other jobs at Okta, including: "Software Engineer", "Technical Marketing Manager", and "Product Marketing Manager")